Motor vehicle access into St James Conservation Area

 - Stay on the 4WD tracks and stop driving at the signs that mark the end of vehicle access

 - Do not take your vehicle on the Waiau River bed or across the river.

 - Decontaminate your vehicle at the last culvert before the top of Maling Pass to prevent the spread of didymo.

-- Abide by the lNZ Transport laws and regulations covering all vehicles and drivers (e.g. all drivers are licenced, all vehicles warranted and registered).
+- Abide by the New Zealand transport laws and regulations covering all vehicles and drivers.
+For example, all drivers are licenced, all vehicles warranted and registered.